The Parametric Closure Problem: Semiorders

-\begin{definition} Let $L$ be an arbitrary lower set in $\lowersets(S)$.
-Let $j$ be the largest index of an element $x_i$ of $L$.
-Let $i$ be the smallest index of an element $x_i$ such that $x_i$ does not belong to $L$ and $i<j$, or $-1$ if no such element exists.
+\begin{definition} Let $L$ be an arbitrary downset in $\lowersets(S)$.
+Let $j$ be the largest index of an element $x_j$ of $L$.
+Let $i$ be the smallest index of an element $x_i$ such that $x_i$ does not belong to $L$ and $i<j$, or~$-1$ if no such element exists.
 Define $\extremes(L)$ to be the pair of integers $(i+1,j)$. \end{definition}

-Thus, $\extremes$ maps the family $\lowersets(S)$ to the integer grid $[0,n-1]^2$, with potentially many lower sets mapped to each grid point.
-However, not every grid point is in the image of $\lowersets(S)$: a point $(i,j)$ with $i> j$ cannot be the image of a lower set, because the element defining the first coordinate of $\extremes$ must have an index smaller than the element defining the second coordinate.
-And when $i>0$, a point $(i,j)$ with $u_{i-1}<u_j-1$ (i.e. with utility values that are beyond the margin of error for the semiorder) also cannot be the image of a lower set, because in this case $x_{i-1}\le x_j$ in the semiorder, so every lower set that includes $x_j$ also includes $x_{i-1}$.
+Thus, $\extremes$ maps the family $\lowersets(S)$ to the integer grid $[0,n-1]^2$.
+The mapping is many-to-one: potentially, many downsets may be mapped to each grid point.
+However, not every grid point is in the image of $\lowersets(S)$.
+In particular, a point $(i,j)$ with $i> j$ cannot be the image of a downset, because the element defining the first coordinate of $\extremes$ must have an index smaller than the element defining the second coordinate.
+Additionally, when $i>0$, a point $(i,j)$ with $u_{i-1}<u_j-1$ (i.e. with utility values that are beyond the margin of error for the semiorder) also cannot be the image of a downset, because in this case $x_{i-1}\le x_j$ in the semiorder, so every downset that includes $x_j$ also includes $x_{i-1}$.
 Thus, the image of $\extremes$ lies in an orthogonally convex subset of the grid, bounded below by its main diagonal and above by a monotone curve (\autoref{fig:semiorder-qt}).

 \begin{definition} Let $s$ be any square subset of the integer grid $[0,n-1]^2$, and define $\subproblem(s)$ to be the partially-ordered subset of the semiorder $S$ consisting of the elements whose indices are among the rows and columns of $s$.
 Define $\freeset(s)$ to be the (unordered) set of elements of $S$ that do not belong to $\subproblem(s)$, but whose indices are between pairs of indices that belong to $\subproblem(s)$.
+Define $\below(s)$ to be the set of elements of $S$ whose indices are smaller than all elements of $\subproblem(s)$.
 (See \autoref{fig:semiorder-qt}, left, for an example.) \end{definition}